kosshi-net/scuep/README.md

 - Many legacy commands
 - Selections

-Other issues and bugs
+Other issues, bugs, & TODO
 - FFmpeg decodes to native endianess while alsa driver always assumes little-endian
 - Currently only alsa is supported, but adding native support for other sound servers is trivial (~150 line file)
 	- All relevant sound servers can take alsa audio, so this isn't a big issue.
 - Not tested on other \*nixes
-- wchar_t must be UTF-32, behavior with UTF-16 is undefined (does ncursesw even handle UTF-16?)
+- `wchar_t` must be UTF-32, behavior with UTF-16 is undefined (does ncursesw even handle UTF-16?)
 - Decoder edge case bugs
 	- Playback sometimes freezes at the end of tracks
 	- Pausing  sometimes causes 100% cpu usage
 	- Unwanted noise when skipping a paused track
 - Segfault on missing cached files
+- Player does warn about running multiple instances leading to weird behavior
+- libcue has some minor issues, write your own cue sheet parser?
+- Various UI improvements

 ## Documentation
 TODO.
 See legacy branch for more information.